 Science-fiction loves to play with our minds!
-In William Gibson‘s Neuromancer people can pipe their consciousness through a digital world and store disembodied electronic psyches as a collection of pseudo-sentient data.
+In William Gibson‘s Neuromancer, people can pipe their consciousness through a digital world.
+Where they then store disembodied electronic psyches as a collection of pseudo-sentient data.
 The Star Trek franchise frequently refers to “synaptic patterns” which encompass an individual’s “unique configuration of neurons and synapses…considered to represent a person’s consciousness.”
-So how close is contemporary science to these futuristic feats?
+So how close is a neural signature to contemporary science?